 And finally, don't forget the Gourmet Food Fair on the high street every Friday and Saturday.

 Everyone's talking about Bond Street, which is home to a number of big-name stores including John Lewis, Foyles and The White Company.
 There’s also the well-stocked high street and two shopping arcades, The Meadows and High Chelmer, where you’ll find everything you could possibly want or need.

 Baddow Road is home to the majority of independent shops and boutiques.
 There's also Moulsham Street for quirky shops and cool pubs, and the odd hidden gem tucked away in the side streets so make sure you explore.
 Right in the centre near the High Chelmer shopping centre is the 800-year-old retail market which is an absolute treat.
 You can get just about anything at the market which is open Tuesday-Saturday and well worth a look.

 Whether you just want to have fun and keep fit, or if you're more serious about competing, there's plenty of opportunity to get involved in sport in Chelmsford.

-Riverside Ice and Leisure Centre is the city's sporting hub with facilities that include swimming pools, a gym and an ice rink (where the Chelmsford Chieftains ice hockey team play).
-We’ve got a good partnership with the centre which offers our students reduced rates on memberships.
+About ten minutes from campus, Riverside Ice and Leisure Centre is the city's sporting hub with facilities that include swimming pools and an ice rink (where the Chelmsford Chieftains ice hockey team play).
 You can also take full advantage of Chelmsford’s Sport and Athletics Centre with its athletics facilities, sports hall ad fitness suite – it’s popular with elite athletes and non-professional folk, too.